Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are highly specific and descriptive, focusing on the themes of kindness, community, and children's education associated with the correct answer without using any of the answer words or obvious synonyms.
-They effectively build a clear picture of the subject.
+The clues are highly specific to 'Won't You Be My Neighbor?' without using any answer words.
+They focus on themes of kindness, community, children's education, and the subject's television persona, making them excellent informed clues.

 ✅ Strengths:
 - Generally specific and relate to correct answer